Counterfeit products and their implications in IP disputes

 Intellectual property infringement: Counterfeit products infringe the intellectual property rights of legitimate manufacturers, which can discourage innovation and creativity.
 If the creative economy can’t charge more for new and innovative products then the incentive to produce items is drastically reduced.

-Environmental impact: The production and disposal of counterfeit products often has environmental impacts, such as pollution and waste generation, especially where poor quality substitutes have been used in manufacture.
+Environmental impact: The production and disposal of counterfeit products often has environmental impacts, such as pollution and waste generation, especially where poor quality substitutes have been used in manufacturing.

 IV.
 Ways to identify counterfeit products.